Dosing & Uses

 Acute anaphylactoid reactions including shock, bronchospasm, upper airway swelling, and loss of consciousness, urticaria, and pruritus reported

-In patients with cardiac shunts perflutren-containing microspheres can bypass the pulmonary particle-filtering mechanisms and directly enter the arterial circulation resulting in microvascular occlusion and ischemia (see Contraindications)
+In patients with cardiac shunts, perflutren-containing microspheres can bypass the pulmonary particle-filtering mechanisms and directly enter the arterial circulation resulting in microvascular embolization that may cause occlusion and ischemia; assess patients with shunts for embolic phenomena following administration

 Assess patients for presence of conditions that preclude therapy administration; always have cardiopulmonary resuscitation personnel and equipment readily available prior to administration and monitor all patients for acute reactions